tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 015.md

 - We head up to our rooms.
 Serena searches around the room for leftover hag shit.
 - We ponder for a long time about what to do next.
 Plan seems to be that we're going to want to get more information o n the other warehouses, then perhaps come up with a plan to set them on fire.
 - Rinn bribes the dockmaster to get information on a warehouse, and is given information on the Driftmark warehouse.
 It's in the district with shopping stuff
-- Lowtide lockup is also given,
+- Lowtide lockup is also given, this place may let us store sketchy goods.
+- Asking around some more we find out about the stonehook yard is nearby the dock.